cedarconnor/ComfyUI_MotionTransfer/README.md

 - Use PNG instead of keeping frames in memory

 **RAFT/SEA-RAFT import error:**
-- For SEA-RAFT: `pip install git+https://github.com/princeton-vl/SEA-RAFT.git`
-- For original RAFT: `pip install git+https://github.com/princeton-vl/RAFT.git`
-- Check CUDA compatibility with your PyTorch version (PyTorch >= 2.2.0 required for SEA-RAFT)
-- Install huggingface-hub for SEA-RAFT: `pip install huggingface-hub`
+- **This should never happen!** RAFT/SEA-RAFT code is bundled with the package
+- If you see this error, please report it at: https://github.com/cedarconnor/ComfyUI_MotionTransfer/issues
+- As a workaround, check that `raft_vendor/` and `searaft_vendor/` directories exist in the package

 **SEA-RAFT model download fails:**
-- Check internet connection
+- Check internet connection (models download from HuggingFace on first use)
-- Try manually downloading from HuggingFace: https://huggingface.co/MemorySlices
+- Check CUDA compatibility with your PyTorch version (PyTorch >= 2.2.0 required)
+- Install/upgrade huggingface-hub: `pip install -U huggingface-hub`
-- Fallback to original RAFT models if needed
+- Fallback to original RAFT models if needed (select "raft-sintel" instead of "sea-raft-medium")

 ## Technical Details